 The Company previously issued 14,936,250 warrants to purchase common stock in public and private placement offerings which were consummated on June 23, 2017 (the "Public Warrants").
 The Public Warrants have a five year life from the date the Business Combination was consummated and every four Public Warrants entitle the holder to purchase one share at an exercise price of \$23.00 per whole share (as adjusted for the Reverse Stock Split).
-Outstanding Public Warrants totaled 14,936,250 at both September 30, 2019 and December 31, 2018.
+Outstanding Public Warrants totaled 14,936,250 at March 31, 2020 and December 31, 2019.